Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If the way to your heart is through your stomach, you’ll love the newly refreshed American Express® Gold Card because it’s a foodie’s dream come true!

-You can apply for the AMEX Gold card here.
+You can apply for the Amex Gold card here.
 But first, read this American Express Gold Card review!

 I’ll share all the details about this new card offer!

-The New AMEX Gold Card Is Built for Foodies and Has a 35,000-Point Welcome Bonus!
+American Express Gold Card Review – Built for Foodies and Has a 35,000-Point Welcome Bonus!

 Apply Here: American Express® Gold Card